-- 4. Review the upgrade settings.
-Use the Back button to change your selections if necessary. - 5.
-Click Next to continue.
+4. Review the upgrade settings.

+Use the Back button to change your selections if necessary.

+5. Click Next to continue.

 The installer displays a status bar to show the progress of the upgrade process.
 You can also view the installer.log file to see progress.
-For the default location of this file, see Log File Locations on page 11-14.
 The time that it takes to complete this process depends on the size of the database.
 It may take fifteen minutes or longer to complete.
 Once this process is complete, the new ElectricFlow version is installed.